varunshamanna/GBS-Assembly-Typer-CRL-nf/README.md

 Add a **-N 'my-email-address'** to the end of the command line if you wish to be sent a report by email upon completion of the pipeline.

+If you are processing many samples and would like to speed up the pipeline, you can increase the `queue_size` (default 100 i.e. a maximum 100 jobs running concurrently).
+For example, to increase the number of jobs running concurrently to 500, set `--queue_size 500`.
+(Note, the number of jobs may already be limited by your HPC's available resources.)

 <a name="outputs"></a>
 ## Outputs